ozrix84/game-of-life/README.md

 # Game of Life / React
-Conway's Game of Life written in React.
+Conway's Game of Life written in React and Typescript.

 Dependencies on
 - create-react-app